theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 </div>

-OK, so `st14` represents the black lines of the axis - lets extract those some more and mark them as horizontal or vertical.
+OK, so `st14` represents the black lines of the axis - lets extract those and mark them each as horizontal or vertical.

 <div class="highlight">